 Please read on to see the many and various ways our volunteers contribute to Historic Rugby.

-They also open their homes for HRI’s Pilgrimage, which alternates every other year with the Christmas Home Tour.
-The next Rugby Pilgrimage will take place in September, 2014.
+Our villagers also open their homes for HRI’s Pilgrimage, which alternates every other year with the Christmas Home Tour.
 These same talented folks portray Victorian era villagers during our popular Ghostly Gathering in October and then again, portray villagers, and carolers during the Christmas in Rugby event.
 For many years almost the entire village has gathered together to make decorations for the historic buildings for the holidays!

-Get more information on what’s going on in Rugby today by checking our Events and Activities , our Calendar, or our electronic (email) Newsletter for more information.
-Don’t forget that our Facebook feed, in the column at right has the most current information!
+Get more information on what’s going on in Rugby today by checking our Facebook page, or our website’s Events and Activities page, our Calendar, or our electronic (email) Newsletter for more information.

 We are so lucky to call this special place home…won’t you come by and visit us sometime soon?